Resources

 Children and Young People's Mental Health and Wellbeing for Schools

 CYPMH provides a Professional Learning Resource from the Scottish Government on Mental Health and Wellbeing.
 It has been designed for all staff working in schools across Scotland.
+The resource offers free online training for staff to support positive mental health and wellbeing, covering covers mental health basics, influences on wellbeing, prevention strategies, and staff self-care.
+It helps schools create a supportive environment for everyone.

 Web: www.cypmh.co.uk/